• Skip to primary navigation

 Instructions

 • To make the pasta, dump the flour into a food processor with half the spinach.
 Process until the spinach is grated.
 Add the remaining spinach and process.
-Now, we found that the dough needed a little bit of extra moisture at this point, so we added 1 tbsp of water at a time, until the dough formed.
+Now, we found that the dough needed a little bit of extra moisture at this point, so we added 1 tablespoon of water at a time, until the dough formed.

 • Once the dough forms, turn it out onto a clean surface and it’s time to make the pasta.
-Let the kids pinch off about 1 tbsp of dough and roll it out in their hands.
+Let the kids pinch off about 1 tablespoon of dough and roll it out in their hands.
 Every kids loves making play dough snakes…that’s exactly what you need to do to make this pasta.
 Create lots and lots of spinach pasta snakes.

 • Place the pasta snakes on a clean tea towel until you are ready to boil the pasta.
 You can boil the pasta right away or let it sit out and dry.
 I love the flexibility of this recipe.